ryanczm/Analytic-Musings/notes/fa/fa.md

     * Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
     * The problem is filtering out emotional sentiment to tactical opinions.
 And then you have opposing fan predictions.
 How do you filter the smart fans from the dumb ones?
 Especially on reddit, where upvotes go to the most popular opinion, not the "best".
 Maybe... the most downvoted opinions have the best predictive power?
 Stuff nobody wants to hear.

+What **cannot** be modelled:

+**Transfer Impact**
+    * We know sometimes a good transfer window can provide a boost to seasons.
+    * E.g PSG signing Kvara in the January window etc.
+    * Worth having a transfer list history?

 In terms of **football tropes** we see often: